ChrstphrHll/npc_gen/students/Jess Beebe.md

 ---
 ### Description
 - 3rd year Firbolg Cleric in Fiesn
-- straight dirty blonde hair that's done up in a top knot, Hazel eyes, and Pale Gray skin
+- shoulder length curly auburn hair that's wild, Hazel eyes, and Pale Gray skin
 - Is Impressive and Unkind, and has Finesse as their ideal

 ### Organizations